NehalSahu8055/Interactive-Comment-Section-WebApp/README.md

 - RealTime timestamp
 - Detect Censor words and make it `*`
 - Emoji Picker

+### Future Updates

-- LocalStorage for comments[ Will Implement soon]
+- LocalStorage for comments
+- Making more accessible

 📈 Scored 99% on Google Pagespeed Insights!.